eclipsesource/J2V8/BUILDING.md

 - `test` ... alias for the single `j2v8test` step

 #### Anti-Steps
-provide a way to remove a particular step, or a step-alias from the set of build-steps that should be run.
+Anti-steps provide a way to exclude a particular step, or a step-alias from the set of build-steps that should be run.
 To use such an anti-step, just prefix any of the available build-steps with the "~" symbol.

 Build everything but do not optimize and do not run J2V8 unit tests:<br/>
 `build <...other-args> all ~j2v8optimize ~test`